LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

 Instead of scrolling through a vertical monolith of text, you can create a more dynamic and engaging layout.
 We're in a strange time where, if we're not engaging enough, we risk becoming irrelevant—or worse, ignored entirely.

 ### Example
+The following page, which is a dummy btw (thanks ChatGPT) would be your run of the mill page in Confluence, let's see it!
 ![alt text](../images/confluence/pagelayout-example-1.png "pl1")

+- It doesn't have cohesion.
+- Feels awkward.
+- Looks like some pointers from the new hire.

+Now let's continue with an "arranged" version of it:

 ![alt text](../images/confluence/pagelayout-example-2.png "pl2")

+- Could be improved! but it feels more natural and structured.
+Like they know what are they doing.
+- Some extra colors may do some good, but let's keep it simple for now.

+So, what happened?
+A few slight changes with the layout:

 ![alt text](../images/confluence/pagelayout-example-2-explanation.png "pl2")